About Gap Filler

 Hannah Airey – Administration and general miscellaneous tasks!

-Sally Airey – Education Outreach Officer
+Sally Airey – Education and Outreach

 We believe in encouraging and promoting community spirit, growth and awareness by assisting people to experience and participate in artistic projects.
 We believe that vacant land and buildings present opportunities; through developing and investing in gap sites, communities will recognise the value of social/cultural activities and communal endeavour in building social capital and resilience, stimulating economic development and creating connectedness.
 We feel that ‘community spirit’ is necessarily related to the idea of ‘the public good’: communities are strongest when working for public benefit, social capital and a flourishing environment.